-LASD: Alert Mother Uses Taco to Distract Police Impersonator in ‘Tactic’ That Ends With Man’s Arrest in Industry
+Alert Mother Uses Taco to Distract Fake Officer in ‘Tactic’ That Ends With Man’s Arrest in Industry: LASD

 An alleged fake police officer accused of "terrorizing" a family as they enjoyed a meal in the City of Industry was taken into custody after a quick-thinking mother's actions led to his arrest, the Los Angeles County Sheriff's Department said Monday.

-While heading home from a water park, the family of six — two parents and their four children –stopped to get food at a taco truck around 6:30 p.m.
-Sunday in the 13400 block of Valley Boulevard, according to a sheriff’s news release.
+While heading home from a water park, the family of six -- two parents and their four children --stopped to get dinner at a taco truck around 6:30 p.m.
+Sunday in the 13400 block of Valley Boulevard, according to a sheriff's news release.

-While eating carne asada tacos and drinking cold bottles of soda in their parked minivan, they were approached by a “dangerous stranger … who began to intimidate and terrorize” them, the release stated.
+They were eating carne asada tacos and drinking cold bottles of soda in their parked minivan when a man described as a "dangerous stranger" approached and "began to intimidate and terrorize" them, the release stated.

 He allegedly showed them a gun concealed in his waist band and flashed a badge, telling them he was an undercover "cop," authorities said.